Defining Your Signature Style

 Fast forward to a conversation I had with my dear friend Carey last week.
 We were discussing signature style.
 One of the points we parked on was that signature style is like a handwritten signature.
 It’s our unique style that identifies us.
 It’s those things that make people say “that’s so you!” when they find a special gift like my friend did for me so many years ago.
 Our conversation then turned into an exercise of finding just 1 or 2 things that we wanted to be part of our signature style.
 (Believe me there will be more, but she had to get to work :) For Carey, her list is starting with a statement ring.
 Her grandmother always had a statement ring, and she loves them too.
 She mentioned that wearing one always gives her a boost.
 I love that!
 My list is starting with manicured fingernails.
 I always feel more put together when my nails are done and it ups my confidence.

-So, as we start to think about signature style, how would you start your list?
+So, as we start to think about signature style, what would you want at the top of your list?